 Easy bean and black lentil chili packed with tons of plant-based protein and fiber!
 A satisfying meatless meal that’s vegan, gluten-free, and oil-free.

-Simple, healthy vegan chili loaded with beans and lentils!
-This meal is packed with protein and fiber – an awesome combination that helps keep us both full AND energized.
-Not only are these tiny black beluga lentils adorable, but I love how they hold their shape while cooking (unlike other lentil varieties that can become mushy).
-Their dense texture adds such a hearty feel to the dish and makes it a great meat replacement.
-They’re not as common as other lentils so if you can’t find them, no worries, simply replace with brown lentils.
+Simple, healthy vegan chili loaded with beans and black lentils!
+This meal is packed with protein and fiber – an awesome combination that helps keep us both full and energized.
+Not only are these tiny black beluga lentils adorable, but I love how they hold their shape while cooking (unlike other lentil varieties that can become a bit mushy).
+Their dense texture adds such a hearty feel to this dish and makes it a great “meat” replacement.
+They’re not as common as other lentils so if you can’t find them, no worries, simply replace with green/brown lentils!

-This chili is great served as is, over baked potatoes (YUM), or mixed with brown rice/quinoa.
+This chili is great served as is, over baked potatoes, or mixed with brown rice or quinoa.
 I usually make a batch of rice or quinoa for the week to keep in the fridge and love stirring them in chili and soups.
-I know avocado on toast has been all the rage lately (I totally get it, I love it too)… but avocado on chili??
+And I know avocado on toast has been all the rage lately (I get it, I love it too)… but avocado on chili?
 Be still my heart.
 So, so good.
-If you’re interested in more vegan chili recipes, I included some links below – enjoy!

 Beluga Lentil Chili

 - 15 oz. can diced tomatoes (or fire-roasted)